qbrilliance/software-development-handbook/devops.md

 ## 4. DevOps

-    1. Platform support via Docker [John]
+1. *Usage of Docker* [John]
     - Docker should be used to support cross-architecture builds
     - Mac is a special case, can be supported by getting Mac runner (via cloud, or buying the metal)
     - Docker best practices
         - Shallow structure
             - Can be achieved using multi-stage build, where binaries produced in one container using installed tools are copied to a new clean one
         - Break long install (e.g. apt install) commands into multiple (alphabetised) commands
         - Minimise usage of root access
         - Keep your scripts OCI (open container initiative) compliant
         - All Docker images should be accompanied by a Docker compose file
         - All Docker images should be version-tagged in their Docker compose file (and versions should actually increment!)

 2. issue tracking on GitLab vs Jira and GitLab-Jira integration [tbd]
     - <Simon G and Stefan to test some things out and report back>

-    3. best practice bug reporting [Stefan]
+3. *Bug reports* [Stefan]
     - a bug report template should be provided (use is optional but encouraged)
     - should include
         - minimal information about how to reproduce the bug
         - expected output
         - what you got instead
         - platform and software version info about where you saw the bug
         - details of any fixes already attempted and/or workarounds found
     - bugs on public (Gitlab) repos should be encouraged to be raised directly on those (and then migrated internally to whatever private repo / Jira board is most relevant)

-    4. Automated testing [Pat]
+4. *Testing*
-        a.
-Unit, component and integration tests should be implemented, and kept separate to each other.
-These should target both regression (testing that you get the same result as in previous versions) and validation (testing that you get the right result).
-Verification (testing that software requirements are satisfied) as well once we actually have written requirements documents.
-        b.
-Unit test coverage and reporting
-            - unit tests should exist in all packages; new merges should add tests for new functionality
+    - *Definitions*
+        - **Verification**: testing that the code satisfies all relevant software / product *design requirements and specifications*.
+Examples:
+            - Comparison of library APIs against design specifications
+            - Comparison of code functionality against requirements
+            - Usability testing (internal and external)
+            - Customer testing
+        - **Validation**: testing that the outputs of the code are *correct*.
+Tests should compare with known, expected results.
+Expected results may be in the form of diagnostic/logged outputs and/or numerical comparison of results to expected values, within appropriate numerical tolerances.
+Test types:
+            - **Unit tests**: validation that individial code units (usually individual functions or classes) produce expected results.
+            - **Component tests**: validation that package components build and install correctly, and produce expected results.
+            - **Integration tests**: validation that systems comprised of multiple software and/or hardware components produce the expected results when operating as a system.
+            - **Regression tests**: tests that should produce the same results when run using new versions of the software as they did when run using previously validated versions.
+    - *General rules*
+        - All tests are to be automated to the greatest extent possible.
+All validation tests should be automated.
+Some verification tests may need to be done manually (e.g. usability testing).
+        - Verification and validation tests are both to be done as part of CI (continuous integration), i.e. *continuously* throughout the software development process, at the time of delivery to customers, and thereafter as part of code maintenance.
+    - *Unit test* <a name="unit_tests"></a>
+        - All repositories must include unit and unit-level regression tests.
+        - Addition of new functions and/or classes must include the addition of associated unit tests.
+        - Coverage and reporting:
-            - coverage metrics should be reported for all unit tests, using built-in Gitlab CI as much as possible ([https://docs.gitlab.com/ee/ci/testing/test_coverage_visualization.html](https://docs.gitlab.com/ee/ci/testing/test_coverage_visualization.html))
+            - Coverage metrics should be reported for all unit tests, using [built-in Gitlab CI](https://docs.gitlab.com/ee/ci/testing/test_coverage_visualization.html) as much as possible.
-            - A goal coverage level should be agreed later, or project by project
+            - A goal coverage level should be agreed on a per-project basis.
-        c.
-Package security testing
+    - *Component tests*
+        - Component repositories must include component tests (and thus component-level regression tests).
+    - *Integration tests*
+        - Integration and integration-level regression tests may be implemented in the repos of top-level components and/or as a standalone integration testing framework residing in a dedicated repository.
+        - Integration tests should include hardware wherever possible.
+    - *Regression tests*
+        - To be implemented when new code is added by automatically repeating unit, component and/or integration tests used to validate previous code versions.
+    - *Security testing*
+        - To the extent possible, regression tests should also aim to target security.
-            - turn on automated Gitlab dependency scanning ([https://docs.gitlab.com/ee/user/application_security/dependency_scanning/](https://docs.gitlab.com/ee/user/application_security/dependency_scanning/))
+        - [Automated Gitlab dependency scanning for security defects](https://docs.gitlab.com/ee/user/application_security/dependency_scanning/) must be activated for all respositories.
-        d.
-CI design
+    - *CI pipeline design*
+        - CI pipelines should be fully automated.
-            - Build and test steps should do only that (in part to properly facilitate cross-platform testing)
+        - The build and test steps in pipelines should respectively build and perform tests only.
+This is to ensure modularity of the testing pipelines, in part to properly facilitate cross-platform testing.
-            - We are all encouraged to steal liberally from other groups’ CI scripts
+        - CI pipeline authors are strongly encouraged to borrow liberally from other Teams' CI scripts.
-            - Should include hardware wherever possible
-            - Multiple tests for different targets (hardware, compilers, OS, library versions).
-Automated most effectively via Docker.
+        - Pipelines are to include multiple tests aimed at different platforms.
+Targets should differ in hardware, compilers, OS, library versions or any other relevant characteristic across which diversity of deployments is desirable.
+        - CI pipelines should normally be implemented using Docker.

+5. *Dependencies*
+    - Dependencies should generally be pinned to either specific versions, or specific minimal required versions, of dependent packages.
+    - Any known security vulnerabilities in dependent packages should be mitigated by upgrading/downgrading to more secure versions, or (in extreme cases) switching to an alternative package.